ankane/ahoy_email/README.md

 ### Users

-Ahoy records the user a message is sent to - not just the email address.
+Ahoy Email records the user a message is sent to - not just the email address.
 This gives you a history of messages for each user, even if they change addresses.

 By default, Ahoy tries `@user` then `params[:user]` then `User.find_by(email: message.to)` to find the user.